One of our 312,000 graduates

 Student body with international experience

 Université Laval welcomed 21% of Québec students awarded scholarships under the program for international mobility and short stays outside Québec, despite a student population representing only 14% of the total Québec university network.

-While maintaining predominantly classroom-based education activities on campus, nearly a quarter of Université Laval's student credits were awarded in a "flexible format,” either remotely or in hybrid mode.
+While maintaining predominantly classroom-based education activities on campus, nearly a quarter of Université Laval's student credits were awarded in a "flexible format", either remotely, in hybrid or HyFlex mode.

 Greenhouse gas reduction